-If the information class is FileAllInformation, the server SHOULD<a08> return an empty FileNameInformation by setting FileNameLength field to zero and FileName field to an empty string.
+If the information class is FileAllInformation, the server SHOULD<a reference and FileNameInformation by setting FileNameLength field to zero and FileName field to an empty string.
 If the store does not support the data requested, the server MUST fail the request with STATUS_NOT_SUPPORTED.